thegetty/quire-docs/content/community/join-us.md

 ## Share Your Work

 We love celebrating Quire accomplishments.
-Send us your finished Quire publications and we will add them to our **[Community Showcase](/community/community-showcase/)** and possibly feature them on our homepage.
+Send us your finished Quire publications, and we will add them to our **[Community Showcase](/community/community-showcase/)** and possibly feature them on our homepage.
 We also welcome the submission of papers, articles, and presentations that you have written about Quire.

 <div class="action-button">